Rinho4444/House-Price-Prediction/README.md

-# House Price Prediction Report
+# House Price Prediction - Machine Learning Project

 ## 1️⃣ Abstract
 This project aims to accurately predict house prices using Machine Learning.
 We utilize **AutoML, LightGBM, and Optuna** for model optimization.
 Our approach improves on baseline models, achieving a lower RMSE and better generalization.